Winifred Deforest Coffin: Final years and death

 After 10 years of living in the Los Angeles smog and a lifetime of smoking, Coffin developed a degenerative lung condition and emphysema, and she and her husband moved back to Detroit in 1972.
-While visiting her son Tris and his family in Dedham, Massachusetts in 1980, she collapsed and was taken to Massachusetts General Hospital.
+While visiting her son Tris and his family in Dedham, Massachusetts, in 1980, she collapsed and was taken to Massachusetts General Hospital.
 She was transferred to the nearby Spaulding Rehabilitation Hospital, "where she received extensive pulmonary rehabilitation.
 Following her time in the hospital, Coffin wrote and narrated films for Hospice of Southeastern Michigan and the American Lung Association to help patients cope with chronic lung disease.
 The following year, she began using a stationary oxygen tank, as her lungs were functioning at only 20% capacity.
-She died on December 18, 1986 in her Birmingham, Michigan home.
+She died on December 18, 1986, in her Birmingham, Michigan, home.
 At her death, she was survived by her 5 children, 6 grandchildren, 2 great-grandchildren, and a niece.
 One of her great-grandchildren is named after her.

 Family

-Winnie and Dean had five children, four of which were sets of twins: Cella, their only daughter; Howard Alrich II (named after his grandfather) and Tristram "Tris"; and William "Bill" and Fred (1933).
+Winnie and Dean had five children, four of whom were sets of twins: Cella, their only daughter; Howard Alrich II (named after his grandfather) and Tristram "Tris"; and William "Bill" and Fred (1933).
 They became grandparents in 1968 when Tris and his wife Mary had twins.
 One of his sons, Alexander, was diagnosed with cancer as a young child and met Ronald Reagan in 1985 after writing him to sympathize with his cancer diagnosis.
-Alexander raised $6,000 for the American Cancer Society's Ta-Kum-Ta, a camp for kids with cancer, and passed away in June 1986 at age 14 from a brain tumor.
+Alexander raised $6,000 for the American Cancer Society's Ta-Kum-Ta, a camp for kids with cancer, and died in June 1986 at age 14 from a brain tumor.
 Dean Coffin died in 1992 and their son Fred died in 2003 of lung cancer.